 - Bone marrow disease

 - Herniation or degeneration of disks of the spinal cord

 - Assessment after surgical procedures

-may be other reasons for your healthcare provider to recommend an MRI
+healthcare provider may have other reasons to recommend an MRI scan of the bones,

 - Implanted pacemakers

 other type of iron-based metal implants